-Features which cannot be seen to make any contribution, either independently or in combination with other features, to the technical character of an invention are not relevant for assessing inventive step (see T 641/00).
-Such a situation can occur for instance if a feature only contributes to the solution of a non-technical problem, for instance a problem in a field excluded from patentability (see T 931/95).
-For the treatment of claims comprising technical and non-technical aspects see G-VII, 5.4.
+Features which cannot be seen to make any contribution, either independently or in combination with other features, to the technical character of an invention cannot support the presence of an inventive step (see T 641/00).
+Such a situation can occur for instance if a feature only contributes to the solution of a non-technical problem, for instance a problem in a field excluded from patentability (see G-II, 3 and sub-sections).
+For the treatment of claims comprising technical and non-technical features, see G-VII, 5.4.